WebOfTrust/keri/docs/Glossary.md

 #### Best Available Data Acceptance mechanism

 The BADA security model provides a degree of replay attack protection.
-The attributate originator (issuer, author, source) is provided by an attached signature couple or quadruple.
+The attributive originator (issuer, author, source) is provided by an attached signature couple or quadruple.
 A single reply could have multiple originators.
 When used as an authorization the reply attributes may include the identifier of the authorizer and the logic for processing the associated route may require a matching attachment.\
 BADA is part of KERI's _[Zero Trust Computing Architecture for Data Management](https://hackmd.io/Qsrfj7Y-TIGl5ESvrxWGxw): How to support Secure Async Data Flow Routing in KERI enabled Applications_

 #### Composable derivation codes on cryptographic material primitives